Skip to main content

 • optimization

-• “Some planets are much better optimized (and can keep 60 fps for the most part).
-The biggest issue was on those with rain, where the game would constantly drop to 35-40 fps and freeze every time I quick saved.”
+• “Some planets are much better optimized (and can keep 60 fps for the most part), the biggest issue were the ones with rain (the game would constantly drop to 35-40 fps and freeze every time I quick saved).”

-• “It's a bit clunky at times, and there are definitely some rough edges and optimizations needed (particularly with loot panels, highlighting interactables, and the fps-dropping rain on Sjo), but the game has enough of the classic RPG vibes for me to enjoy it.”
+• “It's a bit clunky at times, and there's definitely some rough edges and optimizations needed (particularly with loot panels, highlighting interactables, and the fps-dropping rain on Sjo), but it has enough of the classic RPG vibes going on for me to enjoy it.”

-• “So far I am really enjoying it.
-The first few days I had performance issues, but since the initial patches, I have had no issues.”
+• “So far I am really enjoying it, first few days I was having performance issues but no issues since the first few patches.”

 • “The performance of this game in terms of graphics is absolutely horrendous.”